browserengineering/book/book/html.md

 creates `Tag` and `Text` objects and appends them to the `out` array.
 We need it to create `Element` and `Text` objects and add them to the `unfinished` tree.
-Since a tree is a bit more complex than a list, I'll move the adding-to-a-tree logic to two new methods `add_text` and `add_tag`.
+Since a tree is a bit more complex than a list, I'll move the adding-to-a-tree logic to two new methods, `add_text` and `add_tag`.

 ``` {.python indent=4}